 Other weaponry improvements include a greater variety of Tediore gun types, which perform different actions when you run out of ammo.
 Instead of reloading, Tediore-made blasters are thrown at an enemy and, while they also appeared in Borderlands 2, there are more spectacular effects on offer this time.

-We particularly liked the weapon gained after dispatching the Gigamind boss - a brain in a jar, essentially.
+We particularly liked the weapon gained after dispatching the Gigamind boss on Promethea - a brain in a jar, essentially.
 His weapon turns into a Gigamind Spider once depleted, which scuttles towards enemies and explodes.

 There are others with equally comedic moves.